PHILIPPINES COUNTRY GUIDE

 Many venture capitalists both locally and from around the world have already seen the potential and have begun investing in Philippine-based startups.

-As the startup scene has gained momentum and both private and government institutions have fostered growth, private equity and VC in the Philippines are in prime position.
+As the startup scene has gained momentum and both private and government institutions have fostered growth, private equity and VC are in prime position.

-Some of the top venture capital and private equity firms in the Philippines include:
+Some of the top venture capital and private equity companies in the Philippines include:

 • Kickstart Ventures